A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Secure & Locate

-Obtain certified death certificates.
-Secure the residence and digital assets.
-Locate the will, trust, financial statements, and insurance policies.
+Secure the residence and locate the will, trust, and financial records.

 2. STEP 02